varnishcache/varnish-cache/doc/sphinx/reference/varnishd.rst

   (VCL4.1 and higher)

   Accept connections on a Unix domain socket.
-Path must be absolute ("/path/to/listen.sock").
+Path must be absolute ("/path/to/listen.sock") or "@" followed by the name of an abstract socket ("@myvarnishd").

   The user, group and mode sub-arguments may be used to specify the permissions of the socket file -- use names for user and group, and a 3-digit octal value for mode.
+These sub-arguments do not apply to abstract sockets.

 -b <[host[:port]|path]>